daniel-panhead/fbla-quiz/README.md

 ### Review
 Previously saved results can be viewed by clicking "View" on the saved result.
 Users can see their score and view correct/incorrect questions.
 The result can be exported to a PDF for printing.
 Results can also be deleted by clicking "Delete" on the saved result.

+## Navbar
+The navbar shows the currently logged-in user.
+You can click "Return to Dashboard" to return to the dashboard page.
+The navbar also contains a help button.
+Users can click on it at any time to see detailed instructions for navigating through their current page.

 ## Quiz
 Upon starting the quiz, you will be presented with the questions.